ondato/ondato-sdk-react-native/README.md

 ##### Android

-1. Add the Ondato maven repositories to your project-level `android/build.gradle` file:
+1. Add the Ondato maven repositories to your project-level `android/build.gradle` file (skip this step for beta releases):
     ```groovy
     allprojects {
       repositories {